 - overall discounts for a class of excluded use.

 Processing exclusions include:

 - quotations and extracts of three paragraphs or less;

 - material created exclusively by the surveyed institution’s current employees: teacher’s own work;

-- content published by Commonwealth departments and agencies.
+- content published by government departments and agencies.